thibaudbrault/Portfolio/README.md

 # Portfolio

-This site is portfolio is used to show my experiences, projects and my stack
+This portfolio is used to show my experiences, projects and my stack
 This site is built using **Astro**, **Typescript** and **Tailwind**